2023 PHOTOS – ALBUM #1 2023 PHOTOS – ALBUM #2

 The Memorial Service began in 1982 as a gathering in Senate Park of approximately 120 survivors and supporters of law enforcement.
 Decades later, the event, more commonly known as National Police Week, has grown to a series of events that attracts thousands of survivors and law enforcement officers to our nation’s capital each year.

-The National Peace Officers’ Memorial Service, which is sponsored by the Grand Lodge of the Fraternal Order of Police, is one in a series of events that include the Candlelight Vigil sponsored by the National Law Enforcement Officers Memorial Fund (NLEOMF), and seminars sponsored by Concerns of Police Survivors (C.O.P.S.).
+The National Peace Officers’ Memorial Service, which is sponsored by the National Fraternal Order of Police, is one in a series of events that include the Candlelight Vigil sponsored by the National Law Enforcement Officers Memorial Fund (NLEOMF), and seminars sponsored by Concerns of Police Survivors (C.O.P.S.).

 National Police Week draws 25,000 to 40,000 attendees from departments throughout the United States as well as from agencies throughout the world.
 This provides a unique opportunity to meet others who share a common bond.
 In that spirit, the Fraternal Order of Police D.C.
 Lodge #1 sponsors receptions each afternoon and evening during Police Week.
 These events are open to all law enforcement personnel and are an experience unlike any other.